thingsboard/thingsboard.github.io/docs/trendz/guide/analyze-building-energy-usage-and-carbon-emissions.md

 * Create similar table but with breakdown by areas inside a building (offices, meeting rooms, kitchen, storage, etc.)
 * Stacked bar chart to compare energy consumption by source.
 * Stacked bar chart to compare current and previous year with monthly breakdown.
-* Compute CO2 emission in a building
+* Calculate carbon emissions in a building
 * Create ThingsBoard dashboard to visualize data with filtering options

 ## Getting started: